Zenika/zenika-career-paths-framework/README.md

 - Help collaborators figure out their Hatarakigai / 働きがい / Worth of Working (or [Ikigai](https://en.wikipedia.org/wiki/Ikigai) if work is part of it)
 - Help them own and shape their career as they see fit
 - Help the organization appreciate and leverage the diversity of profiles with a structured approach
-- Help the organization provide growth support to all collaborators accordingly
+- Help the organization provide adequate growth support to all collaborators accordingly

 ## Concept

+We aimed for the following with our framework:
+- Durable: decouple it from "trendy titles" (e.g. Fullstack Developer, Data Scientist...)
+- Flexible: include all typologies of consultants (e.g. Agile coaches, Architects...) and other staffs (e.g. Accountants, Managing Directors...)
+- Accurate: propose clear ways to develop ourselves in our industry (IT services)

 Through multiple iterations, we ended up with a framework with 6 paths where one can grow their impact:
 1. __Practices & their related Domains__: through concrete techniques and knowledge